 - Department Overview

-Infrastructure Planning & Delivery (IPD), created in 2016 is responsible for the City's overall asset management.
-The Director of Infrastructure Planning & Delivery and staff undertake all of the water quality and planning related activities required to look after the City’s water and sewer system and watershed.
+Engineering & Development Services (E&DS), created in 2016 is responsible for the City's overall asset management.
+The Director of Engineering & Development Services and staff undertake all of the water quality and planning related activities required to look after the City’s water and sewer system and watershed.
 This department also maintains the City’s GIS and mapping services and looks after project management for major municipal related construction projects and infrastructure work including capital roads planning and construction oversight.

-The IPD also monitors and manages the planning and operations of the spray irrigation property.
+The E&DS also monitors and manages the planning and operations of the spray irrigation property.

 Day to day operations, maintenance and repairs to the City’s water and sewer infrastructure is the responsibility of Public Works.

 If you have specific questions regarding Infrastructure Planning & Delivery, see our Contact page or call 250-489-0240.

 - How do I apply for a building permit?

 Building Permit – For information on building permits and requirements, see our Guide to Building Permits.
 To determine what is involved with a building permit, please see Engineering & Development Services, see their Contact page or call 250-489-4211.